B-a-r-r/wem-assessment-benchmark/README.md

 ## Configuration
-Go to the project directory.
+1. Jump into the project directory.
-Then, simply run the setup scripts:
+2. Run the setup scripts:
     - `setup.sh` for Linux
     - `setup.bat` for Windows

     <ins>NB</ins>: this scripts work for CUDA 11.8, please check your GPU compatbility and CUDA version to modify the requirements if needed.
+3. Create a `.env` file in the root directory of the project and add a variable named `HF_AUTH_TOKEN` with your Hugging Face authentication token.

+## About the LLMs used for the assessment
+The LLMs used for the assessment are:
+- `"deepseek-ai/Janus-Pro-1B"`
+- `"mistralai/Mistral-7B-Instruct-v0.2"`
+- `"google/gemma-3-4b-it"`
+- `"Qwen/Qwen2.5-VL-3B-Instruct"`